Research impact

 The broader societal impact of research has been examined in a separate analysis published in the context of the data compiled for the State of Scientific Research in Finland review in 2022 (Tiede yhteiskunnan rakentajana: tilastollinen tarkastelu tutkimuksen laajemmasta vaikuttavuudesta Suomen Akatemian hankeraporttien pohjalta.
 Laura Taajamaa (PDF, summary in English) and in the 2016 State of Scientific Research in Finland.

-- quality of research
+- Capacity of research for renewal and reform

-The complexity of impact and effects
+The complexity of impact

 Research can have many different kinds of effects and impact depending on the discipline and the research organisation.
 Society’s expectations of the impact of science are also different for different disciplines.